maliMirkec/personal-website/site/articles/how-to-get-sticky-and-full-bleed-elements-to-play-well-together.md

 Beware that there is a known bug when using 100vw, that is also documented over [at caniuse](https://caniuse.com/viewport-units):

+{% note %}
-> Currently all browsers but Firefox incorrectly consider 100vw to be the entire page width, including vertical scroll bar, which can cause a horizontal scroll bar when overflow: auto is set.
+_Currently all browsers but Firefox incorrectly consider 100vw to be the entire page width, including vertical scroll bar, which can cause a horizontal scroll bar when overflow: auto is set._
+{% endnote %}

 Now let’s make full-bleed elements when the content is not centered.
 If you watch the video again, notice that there is no content below the sticky element.
 We don’t want our sticky element to overlap the content and that is the reason why we don’t have centered content in this particular layout.